xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/March_2.md

 - Don’t combine CD and UC, as there are differences in the alpha metrics
 - Possible issue with UC is that it looks very similar to healthy → may result in a poor model
 - In manuscript → Diversity metrics are closer to healthy for UC so we don’t want to focus on that, hence why we dropped it and so only focus on CD
+3. Next steps:
+- Keep all conditions
+- Core microbiome
+  - For core micro: make a Venn diagram, but get a list of microbes that are associated with each condition
+- DESeq
+  - Reconcile for how many are overlapping → only want ones that are unique
+- ISA
+  - Ones that are shared, remove them → only want one 1 across the 3 conditions
+  - Stat indicates close to 1 is better → set as 0.4 and higher
+  - Mention in the paper that we had to be lenient with the cut-off, as we didn’t get too many indicators.
+  - Keep any shared between CD and UC

+- Keep everything we have rn and run the analyses again, but only for CD.
+(Possibly because UC is localised, and so certain biopsy locations would only have healthy or UC taxa)
+- Reconcile taxa with all analyses and just pick those that agree all throughout → less emphasis on DESeq.
+Match the core and ISA first, then check how many match with DESeq
+- 10-20 taxa is a good amount to feed the model, and maybe 5 metadata columns
+- Pick metadata categories we want for the model → for example, biopsy location, histology status, medications, condition, gender (?) → can always remove these if it isn’t driving anything
+- If we keep everything → more data = more noise → the more you see a decrease in accuracy